odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 DESCRIPTION
 ===========

 **pandoc-zotxt.lua** looks up sources of citations in Zotero and adds them either to a document's "references" metadata field or to a bibliography file, where Pandoc can pick them up.

-You cite your sources using "easy citekeys" (provided by *zotxt*) or "Better BibTeX Citation Keys" (provided by Better BibTeX for Zotero).
-You then then tell **pandoc** to filter your document through **pandoc-zotxt.lua** before processing citations (Zotero must be running).
+Cite your sources using "easy citekeys" (provided by *zotxt*) or "Better BibTeX Citation Keys" (provided by Better BibTeX for Zotero).
+Then tell **pandoc** to filter your document through **pandoc-zotxt.lua** before processing citations; Zotero bust be running.
 That's all there is to it.

 **pandoc-zotxt.lua** only looks up sources that are defined neither in the "references" metadata field nor in any bibliography file.